 He signs off on daily email blasts, along with Esther and Abraham.

 The way Jerry and Esther Hicks worked to retain and delude followers over the course of his illness is a story in itself.
-It continues.

 Jerry Hicks Cancer Story Evolves

-When I first wrote this article, I wondered, with Jerry Hicks still alive and battling cancer, where the marketing team would go next in dealing with all the confusion and evasion.
+When I wrote this article, I wondered, with Jerry Hicks still alive and battling cancer, where the marketing team would go next in dealing with all the confusion and evasion.

 (It became even more startling after Jerry Hicks died in November 2011.)